Can Cats Eat Chocolate?

 How Much Chocolate Is Too Much for a Cat?

 A small amount of chocolate is not fatal to cats.
-Your kitty will not have to have his stomach pumped for eating a few Hershey’s Kisses.
+Your kitty will not have to have his stomach pumped for eating a few small Hershey’s Kisses.
 However, eating too much (especially darker chocolate) can become a medical emergency.

 The darker the chocolate, the more toxic it is.
 Baking chocolate is considered the worst and has the highest level of theobromine.